wpendl99/.github/profile/webServices/dataServices/dataServices.md

 Set up your MongoDB Atlas database service.

-When you are done submit the hostname of your Atlas database cluster, along with a description of something you found interesting, to the Canvas assignment.
+When you are done submit the hostname of your Atlas database cluster, along with a comment about something you found interesting, to the Canvas assignment.